jacks-mills/snake_game/plan.md

 ## Game loop:
+* Thinking about doing somehting similar to datapath and controller architecture, with the "controller" being responsible for receiving feedback in the form of the game state, and providing a command signal used to update the game state
+* However, controller component (may) also controls the clock/step signal.
+Clock signal could also be external to controller, but not sure how to do that yet.

 * get input (should think of types of inputs other than snake movements, e.g. quit, restart, ...)
 * update snake
 * update state